Research Library

 -

-Full study access depends on the publisher; some articles are freely available, while others may require purchase or institutional access.
+Full study access depends on the publisher.
+Some articles are freely available, while others may require purchase or institutional access.

-checking for an open-access version through other sources.
+• Search for an open-access version online.

-contacting the study authors to request a copy.
+• Contact the study authors to request a copy.

 Type 1 Laryngeal Clefts - Which Patients Can Be Managed Medically?
 A Retrospective Cohort Study

-Retrospective Cohort Studies
+Retrospective Cohort Study

 Indication and Efficacy of Injection Laryngoplasty for Laryngeal Clefts - A Retrospective Cohort Study

-Retrospective Cohort Studies
+Retrospective Cohort Study

 Breastfeeding in Infants Who Aspirate May Increase Risk of Pulmonary Inflammation

-Retrospective Cohort Studies
+Retrospective Cohort Study

 Characterization of Eosinophilic Esophagitis in Infants and Toddlers

-Retrospective Cohort Studies
+Retrospective Cohort Study

 Surgical Treatment of Type III Laryngotracheoesophageal Clefts: Techniques and Outcomes

-Surgical Technique / Outcomes Studies
+Surgical Technique / Outcomes Study

 Does the History of Tracheoesophageal Fistula Repair Alter Outcomes of Laryngeal Cleft Repair?

-Retrospective Cohort Studies
+Retrospective Cohort Study

 Endoscopic Repair of Type 1 Laryngeal Clefts and Deep Interarytenoid Notches: Cold Steel Versus Laser

-Surgical Technique / Outcomes Studies
+Surgical Technique / Outcomes Study

 Injection Augmentation and Endoscopic Repair of Type 1 Laryngeal Clefts: Development of a Management Algorithm

-Surgical Technique / Outcomes Studies
+Surgical Technique / Outcomes Study

 Innovative Management of Severe Tracheobronchomalacia Using Anterior and Posterior Tracheobronchopexy

-Surgical Technique / Outcomes Studies
+Surgical Technique / Outcomes Study